 We have a wheelchair accessible door at the rear of our venue on Renfrew Street, located directly across from McLay’s Guest House and adjacent to Singl-End Café (see map below).
 This door allows customers direct access into The Garage.
 Due to noise restrictions we can only open the door before and after the gig or risk upsetting our neighbours.

 If you would like arrange access via Renfrew Street, please contact firstname.lastname@example.org.
 Please arrive 5 minutes before doors open and a member of staff will greet you.
 If you have issues gaining entry, please phone 0141 332 1120 (option 4).

-Booths run along one side of The Garage and on the balcony.
+Booths run along one side of the hall on a raised platform and up on the balcony.
 To reach the balcony, customers must climb a staircase (see below).
-Depending on your needs, we can provide a booth on the main floor or on the balcony.
-Please note the view of the stage is restricted in both areas if seated.
+Depending on your needs, we can provide a raised booth on the main floor or on the balcony.
+Please note the view of the stage may restricted from the booths if seated.
+The balcony booths are ideas for customers who require additional space.
 Please contact email@example.com to arrange a booth.

 There is an accessible toilet in The Garage located in the hallway outside Main Bar.
 Radar keys are not required as it is unlocked before any gig/ event.
 If toilet access is required during a gig, notify a steward at the front of the stage who will take you along the front of the hall between the stage and the mojo barrier.

 Strictly over 18’s.
 Please bring ID.
 Management reserve all rights.

 Under 16’s must be accompanied by an adult.
 Please bring ID.
 Management reserve all rights.